 Exhibitors must be members of BNAPS.
 You can exhibit under a pseudonym.
 Make your wishes known when you submit your Exhibit Entry Form.

-BNAPEX 2021 Virtual is open to BNAPS members and non-members; however, everyone must register to "attend" the convention.
+BNAPEX 2021 Virtual is open to BNAPS members and non-members; however, everyone must register on the BNAPS website to "attend" the convention.
 Registration is free.
+It begins in the latter part of July.
 Only registered individuals will be given access to exhibits, study group seminars, and the virtual dealers' bourse.

 Here is the Exhibition Prospectus: